Chapter 172-121 WAC – Student Conduct Code

 (a) Failure to appear: In cases where proper notice has been given but the respondent fails to attend a conduct review hearing, the hearing authority shall decide the case based on the information available, without the respondent’s input.

-(b) Appearance: The respondent, and complainant in cases of sexual misconduct or interpersonal violence, will be provided options for reasonable alternative arrangements if they do not wish to be present in the same room as the other student during the hearing.
+(b) Appearance: The respondent will be provided options for reasonable alternative arrangements if they do not wish to be present in the same room as the other student during the hearing.
 People may appear at the conduct review hearing in person, through telephone conference, or through any other practical means of communication, subject to the limits set forth below in (e) of this subsection.
 If a person does not appear at the hearing, the hearing authority will decide the case based on the information available.

-(c) Advisors: The complainant and the respondent may be assisted by one advisor during conduct review hearings as described in WAC 172-121-105.
-In brief hearings, the advisor is limited to advising the student and cannot speak on behalf of the student.
+(c) Advisors: The respondent may be assisted by one advisor during conduct review hearings as described in WAC 172-121-105.
+In conduct review meetings, the advisor is limited to advising the student and cannot speak on behalf of the student.

 (d) Disruption of proceedings: Any person, including the respondent or advisor, who disrupts a hearing, may be excluded from the proceedings.